music-suite/music-suite/docs/src/User-Guide.md

 A @[Score] represents a *parallel composition of values*, each tagged with *time span*.

+### Creating scores

+Using IsPitch
+Using pure
+Composition
+Monad comprehensions
+From a list of events

+### Traversing scores
+Score is Traversable, HasPitches etc

+Special traversals such as mapWithSpan

+Filtering with MonadPlus

+### Transforming scores
+Transformable, HasPosition

+### Nested scores
+join

+### Overlapping events
+TODO

+### Representing rests
 An empty scores has no duration, but we can represent rests using `Score (Maybe a)`.

 ```music+haskell